-With artist Zoe Murtagh & Laura Stutter Garcia
+With artists Zoe Murtagh & Laura Stutter Garcia

 What if I can’t make all of those dates, do I need to attend all of the workshops?

-I’ve been working on my own work during lockdown and would like some advice, who can help?
+I’ve been working on my own work recently and would like some advice, who can help?